keu/docs/guides/kubepod-operator.md

 ### Step 4: Adjust the Airflow configuration files

-This step will differ depending on the Airflow setup.
+This step will differ depending on your Airflow setup.

 #### Local Apache Airflow